Patoranking

-Patrick Nnaemeka Okorie (born 27 May 1990), better known by his stage name Patoranking, is a Nigerian reggae-dancehall singer and songwriter.
-Born and raised in Ijegun-Egba Satellite Town, Patoranking hails from Onicha, Ebonyi State.
-He started his music career doing underground collaborations, with artists such as XProject, Konga, Slam and Reggie Rockstone.
+Patrick Nnaemeka Okorie (born 27 May 1990), better known by his stage name Patoranking, is a Nigerian Afrobeats and reggae-dancehall singer and songwriter.
+Born and raised in Ebute Metta community of Lagos, he grew up sharing one room with his parents and five siblings.
+His modest upbringing and close relationship with his family instilled a drive and determination to create a better future, and led him to music He started his music career doing underground collaborations, with artists such as XProject, Konga, Slam and Reggie Rockstone.
 He signed a record deal with K-Solo's Igberaga Records in 2010, releasing "Up in D Club" under the outfit.
 Patoranking became a protégé of Dem Mama Records after collaborating with Timaya on his song "Alubarika".
 In February 2014, he signed a record deal with Foston Musik and released "Girlie O", a single that put him in the limelight.
-On 9 February 2015, Patoranking announced on Instagram that he signed a distribution deal with VP Records. on September 28 Patoranking released a song titled Abule which he released ahead of his album scheduled to be released later in 2020.
+On 9 February 2015, Patoranking announced on Instagram that he signed a distribution deal with VP Records.
+On 28 September Patoranking released a song titled Abule which he released ahead of his album scheduled to be released later in 2020.
 He once said, in 2020 that he once got inspiration for song on a football pitch while playing football.

-Life and music career
+Early life and music career

+Patrick was born and raised in Ijegun-Egba Satellite Town but has family roots in Onicha, Ebonyi State.
+He attended Citizen Comprehensive College in Epe, Lagos and later enrolled at Jibril Martin Memorial Grammar School in Iponri.

+Patoranking moved to Ghana in 2007 to pursue his education after gaining admission to the "University of Cape Coast", but dropped out due to financial reasons.

+After dropping out of the University, he moved to Osu, a suburb of Accra, Ghana where he met Lanky, an entrepreneur who signed Patoranking to his label, Black Rhythmz Entertainment.
+Whilst signed to Black Rhythmz Entertainment, he was working at a restaurant opposite Frankies Osu and had another job at Accra Mall.
+After recording a few songs on Lanky's label, the relationship came to an end and he returned to Nigeria.